 It is here that fashion brands, at least the ones in California – which include big names like Tom Ford and Jeremy Scott, as Los Angeles has emerged as domestic fashion capital in its own right – stand to become ensnared in the web of AB5 if they are, in fact, actively misclassifying that status of those in their work force.

-It could certainly be argued that many of fashion’s freelancers, particularly those that have transitioned into permalancer roles (which have specifically been called out as “exploitive” by certain California lawmakers), “perform a core function of [the brand’s] business,” whether that be design or in-house marketing.
+It could certainly be argued that many of fashion’s freelancers, particularly those that have transitioned into permalancer roles – a scenario in which a freelancer role turns into a full-time one, albeit without the benefits typically associated with full-time employees, and which have specifically been called out as “exploitive” by certain California lawmakers – “perform a core function of [the brand’s] business,” whether that be design or in-house marketing.

 As for the (fashion) media, at least some have recently had their day in court in connection with the newly-enacted law after the American Society of Journalists and Authors and the National Press Photographers Association filed suit against the state of California, alleging that freelance journalists have lost job opportunities in the state as a result of the bill, which states that media outlets cannot publish more than 35 pieces per year from an individual freelance writer before that journalist must be classified as a part- or full-time employee.